grid-column-gap property is now an alias for the

-grid-gap property sets the gutters between the columns of a grid.
+grid-column-gap property sets the gutters between the columns of a grid.

 If your browser supports CSS grids, the above example should look like this: